 - Your practitioner will not leave the room to treat another person.
 It is common practice that acupuncturists will have multiple rooms and leave one room after inserting the needles, to treat another client.
 This provides the opportunity for more income per hour.
 However, we believe that the client has a much better experience when the practitioner stays with them to reassure and promote relaxation.

 - We provide a modern, clean, and relaxing atmosphere.
-Our clinic and treatment room has been recently decorated, is bright and airy, and has plenty of space to move around.
+Our treatment room has been recently decorated, is bright and airy, and has plenty of space to move around.

 - If massage, cupping, or moxibustion is used during the session, they are included in the price at no extra charge.
 Some clinics charge extra for the additional therapies used, or you have to book and pay for them separately.